caxapok44/drone_swarm/README.md

 # Installation

-See `installation-steps.md` for step-by-step setup on Windows and Ubuntu.
+See `installation-steps.md` for step-by-step setup on Ubuntu.

 # Build and Run